 Life is short.
 We’re not here for a long time, but maybe we should be here for a good time — as long as we don’t harm ourselves and others.

 So…what makes you happy?
 (Besides travel because come on, dude.
 Don’t be a vector of COVID, OK?)

 Is there one hobby or activity or thing that you can start with to maintain your happiness?

 So maybe it can’t be experiential as much as we want.
 But it can be something healthy and life-affirming.
-It can be getting your nails done or listening to music or whatever your heart desires.
+You can find your healthy hedonistic pleasure in getting your nails done, listening to music, or whatever your heart desires.

 Something that should be on everyone’s list, as it was with Hsieh’s — cultivating meaningful connections.
-Hsieh’s Jupiter in Aquarius has a similar bent of generosity as Jupiter in Sagittarius, except it’s perched on high, looking at the collective and finding joy in the collective’s very existence and knowing that it could be improved.
+Hsieh’s Jupiter in Aquarius displays a similar bent of generosity as Jupiter in Sagittarius.
+His Jupiter gazes down at the collective, finds joy in the collective’s very existence, and knows that it could be improved.
 It could be more inclusive, more idealized, more authentic.

 With this new moon in Aquarius coming up on Thursday, February 11, 2021, there’s a present emotional energy to this ideal, as well as the tension of being uniquely you while in a collective of differences.